maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 20% main();foo();baz()
 ```

 You can see a full working example at [github.com/maxgio92/yap](https://github.com/maxgio92/yap).
-YAP is a sampling-based, low overhead kernel-assisted profiler.
+YAP is a sampling-based, low overhead kernel-assisted profiler I started for learning eBPF and how a program is executed by the CPU.

 ## Next